campenr/FileExplorer/README.rst

       # Do things to file
       os.chdir(save_dir)
       # Save new file in new location

 For a full description of these functions run ``help(dirbrowser)``

 Installation
 ------------

-Download source package and run ``setup.py install`` or alternativley via pip with ``pip3 install dirbrowser --pre``.
+Download source package and run ``setup.py install`` or alternativley via pip with ``pip3 install dirbrowser``.
 A binary wheel distribution is also available at PyPI (https://pypi.python.org/pypi/dirbrowser).

 TODO
 ----

 - Add support for selecting subsets of files instead of only all or 1
-- Alter reporting of current directory if path is more than n items to display the current path in a more friendly way

 License